cambridge-devclass/ambient-app--js/CONTRIBUTING.md

 * Make sure you're a member of https://github.com/cambridge-devclass
 * Clone this repository to your local machine.
-* Double-click index.html file on your computer, it will open the web page in browser.
+* Run the app locally: <br>
+Install python <br>
+Run python server locally: `python -m http.server 8000` <br>
+Open the local server URL, e.g. http://0.0.0.0:8000/
 * Create a new branch from "main".
+Checkout to your branch.
-* Make your changes in the new branch, commit.
+* Make your changes, commit.
 * Rebase your branch against the "main".
 Resolve conflicts if any.
 Push changes to your remote branch.
 * Create a pull request on GitHub to merge changes from your branch to master.